 - Reduce test anxiety by avoiding last-minute cramming right before your exams.

-- Review summary sheets and/or mind maps.
-Recite and summarize information aloud.
-Create and take self-tests.
+- Review summary sheets and mind maps.
+Self-test by summarizing information aloud.